mvolkmann/MyUnixEnv/notes/MicronautNotes.md

   - `mn create-app com.mycompany.myapp
   - `cd myapp`
 - by default a Gradle build is supplied
-- the main method is defined in the generated file `src/main/java/com/mycompany/Application.java`
+- the `main` method is defined in the generated file `src/main/java/com/mycompany/Application.java`

 ## Create a controller that defines REST services

 - create the file `src/main/java/com/mycompany/HelloController.java`
-  - Java loves deeply nested directory structures!
   - all these directories should already exist
+  - each method in the controller with an annotation for an HTTP method such as `@Get` is a different REST service

 ```java
 package com.mycompany;